draggsconnor/BlipKit/manual/index.md

 BKContextAttachDivider (& ctx, & divider, BK_CLOCK_TYPE_BEAT);
 {% endhighlight %}

 The callback function receives two arguments.
-The first one contains general informations about the event.
-The second one contains a user defined pointer.
+The first one contains the `BKDivider` object and information about the event.
+The second one is the user defined pointer given at initialization.
 The function should always return 0 as there are no other values defined at the moment.

 {% highlight c %}
 BKEnum dividerCallback (BKCallbackInfo * info, void * userInfo) {
+	BKDivider * divider = info -> object;

 	// Update track attributes ...

 	return 0;